mediaexplorer74/MOOS/README.md

 - A CPU from at least 2012 or newer, or in basic terms an Ivy Bridge CPU or over
 - 4GB of RAM but 8GB is recommended

-## Bugs (or my stupid mind... idk)
+## Bugs
 No keyboard/mouse support found.
 Can't operate this OS.
 The os loading stops at "welcome screen with clock", ohhh.
+VMWare's USB detection failed, yea?...
+I have an idea to start MOOS without any emulation! :)

 ## References
 - https://github.com/nifanfa/